cmu-delphi/www-covidcast/README.md

 `npm run release`

+If you have having trouble with any of them, run

+`npm ci`

 To view a version of the visualization in the frame of a cmu.edu site, run the server and go to:

 http://localhost:5000/frame.html